Leif Erikson Bust at the Leif Erikson Hall, Seattle

 myminifactory

-Leif Erikson or Leif Ericson was an explorer regarded as the first European to land in North America (excluding Greenland), nearly 500 years before Christopher Columbus.
-According to the Sagas of Icelanders, he established a Norse settlement at Vinland, tentatively identified with the Norse L'Anse aux Meadows on the northern tip of Newfoundland in modern-day Canada.
-It is believed that Leif was born in Iceland around the 970s—the son of mother Thjóðhildr and father Erik the Red, an explorer and outlaw from Western Norway.
-Erik founded the first Norse colonies in Greenland, and was based at the family estate Brattahlíð in the so-called Eastern Settlement, where Leif had his upbringing.
-Leif had two known sons: Thorgils, born to noblewoman Thorgunna in the Hebrides; and Thorkell, who succeeded him as chieftain of the Greenland settlement.
-This bust was scanned in front of the Leif Erikjson Hall in Seattle, Washington in the USA.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Leif Erikson was a renowned explorer credited with being the first European to set foot in North America, approximately 500 years prior to Christopher Columbus's landing.
+According to the Sagas of Icelanders, he established a thriving Norse settlement at Vinland, which is now believed to be located at L'Anse aux Meadows on the northern tip of Newfoundland in modern-day Canada.
+Born around the 970s in Iceland, Leif was the son of Thjóðhildr and Erik the Red, an intrepid explorer and outlaw from Western Norway.
+Erik had founded the first Norse colonies in Greenland, and his family estate Brattahlíð served as a base for their operations in the Eastern Settlement, where Leif spent his formative years.
+Leif's legacy extended to his two known sons: Thorgils, born to noblewoman Thorgunna in the Hebrides; and Thorkell, who succeeded him as chieftain of the Greenland settlement.
+This bust was scanned in front of the Leif Erikson Hall in Seattle, Washington, USA.
+This object is part of "Scan The World", a non-profit initiative launched by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe, accessible for free.
+Scan The World is an open-source community effort; if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.

 With this file you will be able to print Leif Erikson Bust at the Leif Erikson Hall, Seattle with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Leif Erikson Bust at the Leif Erikson Hall, Seattle.